-The Business Life Cycle: Establishment, Growth, Maturity & Post-Maturity
+The Business Life Cycle: From Establishment to Post-Maturity

 This is the birth of the business, where profit is negative.
 The owner has invested both time and money preparing for what is to come.
-Business are very venerable at this time.
+Businesses are very vulnerable at this time.
 Both external and internal environmental factors can have a great effect on the future of the business.

 The aim is to get the business onto a stable foundation of profitable sales and a consistent cash flow.
 Detailed planning during this stage can greatly increase the chances of success.

-It may be wise to re-evaluate the businesses mission and vision statements to match when the business is now.
-There is a good chance they will have changed since establishment; assuming the owner has been flexible to ensure success.
+It may be wise to re-evaluate the business's mission and vision statements to match where the business is now.
+There is a good chance they will have changed since establishment; assuming the owner has been flexible enough to ensure success.

-The goal at maturity is simple.
-To maintain profits at pre-existing levels.
-Your king of the hill, now you have to monitor your business to ensure you stay there.
-Marketing and financial management are center to this.
+The goal at maturity is simple: to maintain profits at pre-existing levels.
+You're king of the hill, and now you have to monitor your business to ensure you stay there.
+Marketing and financial management are central to this.
 A good example is McDonald's.
 I don’t even have to state that it's a fast food restaurant chain, because you know what it is.
-The majority of the worlds 6+ billion people have at least some idea what it is.
+The majority of the world's 6+ billion people have at least some idea of what it is.
 The same goes for Coca-Cola.

-What these two companies have in common is a consistency in both their marketing, and their advertisement.
+What these two companies have in common is a consistency in both their marketing and their advertisement.
 Despite their popularity, they still flood the market to ensure they stay number one in their domain and in the minds of their consumers.
-Personally I don’t morally like this marketing strategy, or the tricks of marketing at all.
-Hence why I keep a broom length between myself and the study where possible.
-However, I cant deny the fact that it works and it works well.
-Make sure no one forgets your there and your what they want.
+Personally, I don’t morally like this marketing strategy, or the tricks of marketing at all.
+This is why I keep a broom's length between myself and the study where possible.
+However, I can't deny the fact that it works, and it works well.
+Make sure no one forgets you're there and you're what they want.

 - Steady State: A continuing state of maturity.